lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Generate Triangles**

 Now we can process the volume with marching cubes just as though we had obtained gray-scale data from a scanner.
 We added a few more bells and whistles to the pipeline.
 The filter runs faster if we turn off gradient and normal calculations.
 Marching cubes normally calculates vertex normals from the gradient of the volume data.
-In our pipeline, we have concocted a gray-scale representa-tion and will subsequently decimate the triangle mesh and smooth the resulting vertices.
-This pro-cessing invalidates the normals that are calculated by marching cubes.
+In our pipeline, we have concocted a gray-scale representation and will subsequently decimate the triangle mesh and smooth the resulting vertices.
+This processing invalidates the normals that are calculated by marching cubes.
 ``` tcl
 vtkMarchingCubes mcubes
 mcubes SetInputConnection \[toStructuredPoints GetOutputPort\]